The Perth Orthopaedic and Sports Medicine (POSM) Research Institute is an initiative of the Perth Orthopaedic and Sports Medicine Centre.

 Dr Peter Annear

 After completing his orthopaedic fellowship in 1994, Dr Annear undertook 2 paediatric fellowships followed by a knee fellowship.
-He specialises in ACL reconstruction, lower limb sports surgery, lower limb arthritis surgery and paediatric orthopaedics.
+He has a subspecialty focus on ACL reconstruction, lower limb sports surgery, lower limb arthritis surgery and paediatric orthopaedics.

 Dr Jay Ebert — Director of Research